up-to-star/playground/task-1/README.md

 Then create a `.cu` file in "[./src](./src)" directory with any name you like, and implement the function `matmul` with the signature you just declared.

-For example, add following lines in "./src/matmul_f16/v2.cu" to implement the function `matmul<float16_t, 2>`:
+For example, add following lines in "./src/matmul_f16/v2.cu" to provide the defination for function `matmul<float16_t, 2>`:

 ```cpp
 #include "playground/matmul.hpp"